halide/Halide/doc/Python.md

 If `pip` isn't enough for your purposes, or you are developing Halide directly, you have two options for building and using the Python bindings.
-Note that the bindings require both Halide and LLVM to be built with RTTI and exceptions **enabled**, which is not the default for LLVM.
+Note that the bindings require Halide to be built with RTTI and exceptions **enabled**, which in turn requires LLVM to be built with RTTI, but this is not the default for LLVM.

 ### Using CMake directly